- Introduction

 -

-Optionally, in the Generate new token dialog box, provide a description Comment and the token Lifetime (Expiration Period).
+Optionally, in the Generate new token dialog box, provide a description in the Comment field and specify the token Lifetime (expiration period).

 -